History and Theory of Conservation and Restoration

 12. Interdisciplinarity and multidisciplinarity.
 Architectural archaeology.

-Comprehension and learning of taught subject matter, critical skills, writing skills.
+Comprehension and learning of taught subject matter, class attendance and critical skills, writing skills.
 Research ability and problem solving skills.

 F1 - Midterm test (-50%)